-The original radio series was broadcast on BBC Radio 4, with Sean Lock in the role of Vince.
+The original radio series was broadcast on BBC Radio 4 in 1999, with Sean Lock in the role of Vince.
 See more »

 All exterior shots in the first season show that Vince and Errol's flat is in fact on the fourteenth floor, not the fifteenth as depicted by the floor number on the landing wall in interior shots.
 In the second season, exterior shots show the flat on the fifteenth floor.
 See more »